micharbet/CLE/HOWTO.md

 ### Reload aliases
 Use `aa l` in case of mischmatch, if working alias set has been unintentionally damaged, etc.

+Note: there is `_defalias` built-in function that defines basic alias set upon each CLE start.
+Those predefined aliases override the ones saved with 'aa s' command.
+However, the function itself can be replaced.
+Learn more in further documentation.

 ## History management